 We're in Design Mode.

-The Red Dot in the Frames Tools indicates that the Frames Drawer is open for this Frame.
+The Red Dot in the Frames Icons indicates that the Frames Drawer is open for this Frame.

 In the Frames Drawer, notice we're in the 'Frame' tab.

-The 'Frame' tab creates the architecture of the Frame.
+The 'Frame' tab contains the tools that are responsible for the architecture of the Frame.
 This is where we'll spend the rest of this Masterclass Episode.
 Once your Frame is setup you can add colours and images which we'll cover in the next Episode.

-Padding of 16px has been applied to the Top and the Bottom of this Frame.
+Padding of 16px has been applied to the Top, Bottom, Left and Right of this Frame.

 The Outer Frame is dark Blue and the Inner Frame is light Blue.
-In the second screenshot below.
+In the screenshot below.
 Notice that there is 16px of Padding around the inside of the Outer Frame.
-Whenever you apply settings in the Frames Drawer it will always apply your preferences to the Inside of the Frame.
+Padding is always applied to the inside of the Frame.

 WHERE ARE WE UP TO?